 Option 1: Western Union or MoneyGram

 We’ve already discussed using a service like Western Union to transfer funds to/from Thailand online, but it’s a great option to use offline as well – particularly in Thailand where this is common.
-Services like Western Union and MoneyGram have hundreds of places all across Thailand and are great if you’re looking for a quick transfer and are not worried about the cost.

 Bring the amount of money you want to send in cash, complete the money form, show your passport, and give the recipient’s information.
 You’ll receive a tracking number, which the recipient will use to collect the cash.